Simultaneous Reward Distillation and Preference Learning: Get You a Language Model Who Can Do Both: Direct Reward Distillation and policy-Optimization (DRDO)

-\paragraph{How does the DRDO gradient update affect preference learning?} For the preference component in DRDO loss (contrastive log-unlikelihood in Eq. \ref{eq:distillation}), one can immediately draw a comparison with DPO which uses a fixed \(\beta\) parameter (Eq. \ref{eq:dpo}).
+\paragraph{How does the DRDO gradient update affect preference learning?} ``Contrastive log-unlikelihood'' in \Eqref{eq:distillation} is DRDO's preference component.
+One can immediately draw a comparison with DPO which uses a fixed \(\beta\) parameter (\Eqref{eq:dpo}).
 DRDO uses a modulating focal-softened term, $(1 - p_w)^\gamma $ where \(\pi_\theta\) learns from both deterministic and non-deterministic preferences, effectively blending reward alignment with preference signals to guide optimization.
-Intuitively, unlike DPO's fixed \(\beta\) that is applied across the whole training dataset, this modulating term amplifies gradient updates when preference signals are weak (\( p_w \approx 0.5 \)) and tempering updates when they are strong (\( p_w \approx 1 \)), thus ensuring robust learning across varying preference scenarios.
-When \(\pi_\theta\) assigns high confidence to the winning response (\( p_w \approx 1 \), see Eq. \ref{eq:distillation}), the focal loss contribution diminishes, reflecting minimal penalty due to strong deterministic preference signals.
-However, for harder cases with non-deterministic true preference (\( p^*(y \succ y') = ( p^*(y' \succ y) \)), the focal term $\alpha (1 - p_w)^\gamma$ keeps DRDO gradient updates active and promotes learning even when preferences are ambiguous (\Figref{fig:focal_motivation}).
-This adaptive behavior ensures that DRDO maintains effective preference learning across varying preference strengths, especially when conventional methods like DPO struggle.
+Intuitively, unlike DPO's \(\beta\) that is constant for every training sample, this modulating term amplifies gradient updates when preference signals are weak (\( p_w \approx 0.5 \)) and tempering updates when they are strong (\( p_w \approx 1 \)), thus ensuring robust learning across varying preference scenarios.
+When \(\pi_\theta\) assigns high confidence to the winning response (\( p_w \approx 1 \), see \Eqref{eq:distillation}), the focal loss contribution diminishes, reflecting minimal penalty due to strong deterministic preference signals.
+However, for harder cases with non-deterministic true preference (\( p^*(y \succ y') \approx ( p^*(y' \succ y) \)), the focal term $\alpha (1 - p_w)^\gamma$ keeps DRDO gradient updates active and promotes learning even when preferences are ambiguous (\Figref{fig:focal_motivation} in \Cref{app:focal-deriv}).
+This adaptive behavior ensures that DRDO maintains effective preference learning across varying preference strengths, where conventional methods like DPO struggle.
 See \Cref{lemma:dpo_non_deterministic} and \Cref{lemma:edpo_failure} for in-depth analysis.
-As shown in the gradient analysis in Appendix~\ref{app:proofs} with empirical proof in Fig.~\ref{fig:drdo_eval_plots} (bottom-right), this modulating term acts like DPO's gradient scaling term, in that it scales the DRDO gradient when the model incorrectly assigns preferences to easier samples.
+As shown in the gradient analysis in Appendix~\ref{app:focal-deriv} (\Figref{fig:focal_motivation}) with empirical proof in Fig.~\ref{fig:drdo_eval_plots} (bottom-right), this modulating term acts like DPO's gradient scaling term, in that it scales the DRDO gradient when the model incorrectly assigns preferences to easier samples.